An Implementation Plan is a documentation of the steps taken by a company or organization to execute a strategic plan.

 Timeline of an Implementation Plan

-The due dates usually are not fixed due to the unpredictability of different variables that go into the execution of an implementation plan.
+The due dates usually are not fixed due to the unpredictability of different variables that go into the execution of this plan.
 Therefore, timelines should be made to be realistic.
 Accurate forecasting will usually be based on experience and extensive research, and consultation.
 Different tools can be used to create a project’s timeline, but one should choose an effective and suitable tool for each project.

 Challenges of an Implementation Plan